Exporting, changing and deleting Customer Data

 Data Subjects’ Rights

 The GDPR expands the rights of data subjects, in this case, the customers whose personal data you collect.
-These rights include the right to access their data, to rectify their data, to request erasure of their data and to port their data.
+These rights include the right to access their data, to rectify their data, to request the erasure of their data and to port their data.
 We have released the following new features which will allow you to process these requests:

 Exporting Customer Data